garygabriel/Hello-World/README.md

 # Hello-World,

-I am Gary from from Africa; the purpose of my presence here in india is based on studies (Computer Science).
+I am Gary from from Africa; the main reason of my presence here in india is based on studies (Computer Science).